MikhailovAlexander/adm_project/README.md

 - Organization of the horse keeping
 - Provision horseback riding
 ### 3.2.
 Resources defining
+Resources were determined based on the company's activities.

 Resources of the equestrian center:
 - Service Request Registratiom System
 - Horse Keeping Management System
 ### 3.3.
 Roles defining
+Based on the description of the business processes and the use case diagram, roles were identified.

 Roles of the equestrian center:
 - Manager
 - Horse owner
 - Customer-workout
 - Stableman
 - Coach

+After analyzing all the input data, it was decided to build three CRUD MATRIX (image 3.1, image  3.2, image 3.3 show it).
+The matrix were built in terms of roles to the rest of the output data.

 ### 3.4.
 Data CRUD Matrix for the equestrian center

 ![Image 3.1.
 CRUD Matrix Data to roles](images/CRUD_Data_to_roles.JPG)